joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Default Bill of Materials is now an xlsx not a docx.
 Columns match output from slice

-  Insert File/Reference File/Open FIle/Save As initial directory set to project folder
+  Insert File/Reference File/Open FIle/Save As initial directory set to project folder Moved the 4 paste buttons under a ribbonmenubtton to save screen space.

 Added
   Folder for user platelet textures.
-C:\programdata\barnacle\textures Checkbox to centre texture or tile across platelet
+C:\programdata\barnacle\textures Checkbox to centre texture or tile across platelet Clone button.
+Makes duplicate of object in exactly the smae place

   Pill tool
+  Roof Ridge Tool

   Slicer output shows number of objects in each file, estimated print time and estimated material.
       This is just the estimates reported by curaengine